lilouzulewski/GraphMetrics/README.md

 ## Usage

-To utilize the metrics provided in this repository, follow these steps:
+To use the metrics provided in this repository, follow these steps:

 1. Ensure your dataset contains two columns named `from` and `to`, representing the genes connected in the graph without any specific orientation.
 2. Use the provided R functions to compute the desired metrics on your dataset.